 A garden bedroom might seem like an extravagance, but it could be the perfect solution for house your growing family.
 Building an extension on your house can be both costly and messy.
-It’s often described as difficult to live through – with the noise levels and dust being cited as the main issues.
+It’s often described as difficult to live through – with the noise levels, dust and intrusion being cited as the main issues.

 Building a garden bedroom should be relatively hassle free.
 All the work is done in your garden and your main property remains untouched (meaning no dust inside and no immediate proximity to the noise).
 It’s a great way to expand your family home without the upheaval of the building work being right on top of you.

 A garden bedroom is an ideal solution for when your house becomes too cramped.
 Whether you teenagers have outgrown sharing a room, or your adult children have continued living with you longer than intended.
 It allows your family member freedom, without them being too far away.